Hardship loans are financial products designed specifically to assist individuals facing challenging circumstances.

 How can I get a loan with bad credit?

-Getting a loan with bad credit is not impossible.
 You just need to find the right lender.

 You will typically need to provide proof of your income and your expenses.
 You may also need to provide proof of your outstanding debts.